MicrosoftDocs/architecture-center/docs/hybrid/deployments/solution-deployment-guide-highly-available-kubernetes.md

 ## Connect Azure Pipelines to Kubernetes clusters

-To connect Azure Pipelines to the newly deployed Kubernetes cluster, we need its kube config (`.kube/config`) file as explained in the previous step.
+To connect Azure Pipelines to the newly deployed Kubernetes cluster, we need its kubeconfig (`.kube/config`) file as explained in the previous step.

 * Connect to one of the master nodes of your Kubernetes cluster.
 * Copy the content of the `.kube/config` file.